|Mrs Gunn||Miss Swift (Team Leader)|

 Children still need to read on a minimum of 3 times a week at home– this could be snuggled up with a book at bedtime!
 We keep reading records in Year 5.

 Topic & Science

 We are already very immersed in our World War 2 topic.Following on from our fantastic visits to Hill End we will continue to find out about life on the Home Front, evacuees, air raids and much more!
 In the Spring term we will move to studying the Victorians and in the summer it will be Ancient Greeks!

 In Science, we are currently investigating properties of materials.
 We have just completed a whole class experiment involving filtering, sieving and evaporating.
 Coming up, the Science topics will be Space as well as Animals and Living Things.

 In our Guided Reading sessions we are continuing to focus on our inference and deduction skills, by looking for clues in the text.
 There are lots of interesting and exciting books for Year Fives to read and we encourage them to read as much as they can across a range of genres.

+We give our children as many opportunities to write as possible.
+We will be exploring a range of Space and Victorian themes in the Spring term.
 To view the English objectives that we will cover this year, please click on the link below:

-Maths subject areas being taught in these two terms include: geometry, converting measurements, prime numbers and perimeter/area.
+Maths subject areas being taught in these two terms include: multiplication and division methods, geometry, converting measurements, prime numbers and perimeter/area.
 Children will also revisit some of the areas of Maths which have been most challenging during the year, so that they can review, develop and master these areas of learning.
 The children will apply their skills to real life problems and within Maths investigations.
 We will also continue to set homework through the ‘MyMaths’ website.